PPUC/Hardware_IO_16_8_1/README.md

 If used as input In_13 to In_16 feature a memory (similar to a relay self-holding function).
 If the input has ever seen a low signal (e.g. switch closed to GND) it will stay that way until it gets an active high signal from the RP2040 (make the corresponding pin an output with signal "high" and then make it an input again).
 If this behavior is not wanted you can lift pin 3 of Q13 to Q16, then you have an input/output like e.g. terminal 1 with static behavior but no additional output power.

 ## High Power Outputs
 There are 8 high power outputs available.
 Usually they are connected to pinball solenoids or flashers.
 A recovery diode for the solenoids is placed on the pcb, so no need for diodes at the coils.
-The outputs are open drain and drive currents up to 6 A with a load connected to a voltage of up to 60 V.
+The outputs are open drain and drive currents up to 20 A with a load connected to a voltage of up to 60 V. Be aware that the current is limited by the fuse F2.
+It will blow within about 1 s at 20 A. You might use a 10 A fuse if necessary.

 It's recommended to use 2 wires (back and forth) for each solenoid.
 That improves the EMC a lot.